linkdotnet/BlazorWorkshop/README.md

-# Blazor Worksop
+# Blazor Workshop
-Welcome to the Blazor Worksop.
+Welcome to the Blazor Workshop.
 In this README you will find all the necessary information to get started.

 ## Setup
 What do we need?